deep-sea-tactics/software-2025-2026-plus/README.md

 ![alt text](https://github.com/deep-sea-tactics/Dyver/blob/main/dyver_light.png "Dyver Logo")

+> [!NOTE]
-Note: Dyver has not reached its MVP state.
-As such, some features may be completely missing.
+> Dyver has not reached its MVP state.
+As such, some features listed here may be completely missing.
 Under construction!

 # Dyver
 Dyver is a set of applications specifically tailored to the operation of an ROV.
 It contains both a topside user interface as well as robot client software.